balaji-raman-r/assignment_agileintegration/agileintegration/assignment/inbound/README.md

 Please ensure the following before running the application

 1) AMQ Broker is started and it is up and running.
-2) The AMQ Queue Object (amqp:queue:patient) with the queue name "patient" should be created and the connection to the AMQ should be provided in the application.properties.
+2) The AMQ Queue Object (amqp:queue:patient) with the queue name "patient" is created.
 3) The connection parameters for the AMQ Broker are defined in the application properties.

 ## Building